 The market price of our Class A common stock could decline as a result of sales of a large number of shares of our Class A common stock in the market, and the perception that these sales could occur may also depress the market price of our Class A common stock.
-Our executive officers, directors and the holders of substantially all of our common stock and securities convertible into or exchangeable for shares of our common stock have entered into market standoff agreements with us or have entered into lock-up agreements with Goldman Sachs & Co.
+Our executive officers, directors and the holders of substantially all of our common stock and securities convertible into or exchangeable for shares of our common stock prior to our IPO have entered into market standoff agreements with us or have entered into lock-up agreements with Goldman Sachs & Co.
 LLC and J.P.
-Morgan Securities LLC under which they have agreed, subject to certain exceptions, not to sell any of our stock for 180 days following the date of the prospectus we filed with the SEC on April 18, 2019 with respect to our Class A common stock.
+Morgan Securities LLC under which they have agreed, subject to certain exceptions, not to sell any of our stock for 180 days following April 17, 2019, the date of the prospectus we filed with the SEC with respect to our Class A common stock.
 We refer to such period as the lock-up period.
-Pursuant to the lock-up agreements with Goldman Sachs & Co.
+Beginning on October 15, 2019, up to 537,853,460 shares of our common stock will be released from the 180-day lock-up entered into in connection with our initial public offering and will be eligible for sale in the public market, subject to applicable securities laws and any applicable quarterly trading restrictions.
+Goldman Sachs & Co.
 LLC and J.P.
-Morgan
+Morgan Securities LLC, in their sole discretion, may release certain stockholders from the market standoff agreements or lock-up agreements prior to the end of the lock-up period.